 Your dog will need all the "inner beast" he has when he works his way down into the ground and comes in contact with the creature that awaits him.
 It's a special kind of dog that can meet this challenge.
 Only terrier dogs have what it takes.
 Some more than others.

-When your dog meets the creature in it's lair and runs it out, drags it out or (more commonly) stays with it until you to dig to the location you won't need anyone [else] to tell you that you have a very special dog!
+When your dog meets the beast in it's lair and runs it out, drags it out or (more commonly) stays with it until you dig to the location you won't need anyone [else] to tell you that you have a very special dog!

-Important Notes: Folks, if you let your dog enter a hole that some animal might be occupying you should be aware of some very serious facts about what might be getting ready to happen.
+Important Notes: Folks, if you let your dog enter a hole that has some animal inside you should be aware of what might be getting ready to happen.

 First, understand that each time you allow your dog to go into the ground might be the last time you see him alive. (see the essay titled Beware The Groundhog! link shown below.)
 Many hazards exist for dogs that go into the ground.